elysiajs/documentation/docs/plugins/server-timing.md

         content: Plugin for Elysia that add support for streaming response and Server Sent Event, eg. OpenAI integration.
 Start by installing the plugin with "bun add @elysiajs/server-timing".
 ---

-# Stream Plugin
+# Server Timing Plugin
-This plugin add support for streaming response or sending Server Sent Event back to client.
+This plugin add support for auditing performance bottleneck with Server Timing API

 Install with:
 ```bash